Indian Military Academy: Passing out parade

 During the POP, a civilian dignitary may also make a speech, as was the case during the passing out parade in 1962 when the President Dr. Sarvepalli.
 Radhakrishnan addressed the cadets, and in 2007 when the Prime Minister Manmohan Singh did so.
 In 1982, during the golden jubilee, Prime Minister Indira Gandhi inspected the POP while in 1992, the President R. Venkataraman reviewed the diamond jubilee POP (winter term).
 In 2006, President APJ Abdul Kalam was the reviewing officer at the POP.

-Newly commissioned officers after the passing out parade in 2006 doing celebratory pushups.

 The finale is the antim pag (final step), where cadets take the last step into Chetwode Hall.
 However the POP on 11 June 1961 was called off without the final step due to weather, the only instance where this has happened for a passing out batch.
 The tradition of cap-flinging during the passing out parade has a long past but it was replaced by the cadets doing celebratory pushups.
 The passing out also consists of traditions such as presentation of a "Sword of Honour" to the best GC.
 Notable recipients of the Sword of Honour include the first Chief of Defence Staff Bipin Rawat (in 1978) and the Olympian and union minister Col. Rajyavardhan Singh Rathore (in 1990).